 Just when you thought we were finished talking about barrels, we have another barrel-filled story to get your mouth-watering.
+The interesting thing about these barrels is that they have some history.
+From whiskey to beer and back again, these barrels have had quite the adventure.
+These are the barrels that helped to make Jameson Caskmates.

 On a personal note, The Smoothness event also helped me acknowledge that I have a low tolerance to whiskey.
 We all have our Achilles heel alcohol, the booze that can hit us hard and leave us in a blurry fog of regret the next day.
-Jeff will admit that for him it’s gin, and apparently for me it’s whiskey.
+Jeff will admit that for him it’s gin, and apparently, for me it’s whiskey.
 I can drink it just fine, I just need to be careful because it sneaks up on me like a ninja.
 Before you know it I’m giggling like a school girl, rambling about nonsense and calling people by the wrong name (shout out to Josh, aka Todd!)
 So when a bottle of Jameson Caskmates showed up at our door, Jeff was as giddy as a kid at Christmas, while I was slightly more apprehensive.
 At least we could enjoy this one at home, with no witnesses.

 Fresh off the heels of Drinking Buddies, Jameson Caskmates is the Irish whiskey maker’s newest beer-inspired collaboration.
 For Caskmates they took Jameson Original and finished it in stout-seasoned whiskey barrels from Irish microbrewery Franciscan Well.
 If you’re keeping track at home, that means these barrels were first used for Jameson whiskey, then used to age an Irish Stout from Franciscan Well Brewery, before finally returning home to Jameson.
 The stout-season barrels were then refilled with whiskey for finishing, creating Jameson Caskmates.
 If you think about it, it makes perfect sense.
 Irish whiskey and Irish stout are already BFFs that go well together, so why not take this relationship to the next level?